Get the FREE one-click dictionary software for Windows

 See also: superior

-Type of: arrive at, attain, climax, clip, complete, crop, culminate, cut back, dress, excel, finish, furnish, gain, garnish, hit, lie, lop, make, offer, overhaul, overtake, pass, provide, prune, reach, render, rule, snip, stand out, supply, surpass, trim
+Type of: arrive at, attain, be, climax, clip, complete, crop, culminate, cut back, dress, excel, exist, finish, furnish, gain, garnish, hit, lie, lop, make, offer, overhaul, overtake, pass, provide, prune, reach, render, rule, snip, stand out, supply, surpass, trim

 Part of: dish

-Encyclopedia: Topping, Peter
+Encyclopedia: Topping, Patrick

-Top, bottom, versatile
+Top, bottom, and versatile